stomaras/Front-End-Projects/Typescript/ReactProjectsUdemy/section7/grocery/README.md

 #### Global Edit

 Instead of 'local' value, set completed 'globally' (in the list ) and save result in the local Storage.

+#### React-Toastify

+Implement the react-toastify library to handle alerts when a new item is added to the list , when the user tries to submit an empty form, and when an item is removed from the list.